-The Value Line Research Center provides online access to selected Company investment research products covering stocks, mutual funds, options as well as special situation stocks.
+The Value Line Research Center provides online access to selected Company investment research products covering stocks, mutual funds, ETFs, options as well as special situation stocks.
 This service includes full online subscriptions to The Value Line Investment Survey, The Value Line Investment Survey - Small & Mid-Cap, The Value Line Fund Advisor Plus, The Value Line Daily Options Survey, The New Value Line ETFs Service, and The Value Line Special Situations Service.
+Library subscribers will also get access to the Value Line Climate Change Investing Service.
 Users can screen extensive data fields, create graphs using multiple different variables, and access trading history.
 The Value Line Research Center has the ability to track customer-created portfolios (large, small, and mid-cap), as well as to provide ranks and analyst commentary.
 It is a top-shelf service providing a wide range of content to professional clients and the most sophisticated private investors.

-The Value Line Pro Equity Research Center
+The Value Line Pro Equity Research Center D

 The Value Line Pro Equity Research Center is an equities-only package that includes access to exclusive premium services and provides online access to all of Value Line's equity products.
-This service includes full online subscriptions to The Value Line Investment Survey, The Value Line Investment Survey - Small & Mid-Cap, Value Line Select, Value Line Select: Dividend Income & Growth, The Value Line Special Situations Service, The Value Line M&A Service, and The Value Line Pro ETF Package.
+This service includes full online subscriptions to The Value Line Investment Survey, The Value Line Investment Survey - Small & Mid-Cap, Value Line Select, Value Line Select: Dividend Income & Growth, The Value Line Special Situations Service, The Value Line M&A Service, and The Value Line Pro ETF Package (including Select: ETFs and The New Value Line ETFs Service).
 The Value Line Pro Equity Research Center has the ability to track customer-created portfolios, as well as providing ranks and analyst commentary.
 This high end service zeroes in on the needs of equities specialists.